ookiineko/dur/README.md

 * could be some others that i personally use

 > [!NOTE]
+> * dur pkgs are updated when i feel upgrading my system
 > * pkgs might be added or removed over time
 > * pkgs might not be the latest (updated when dependency breaks, or when i figured out i need a newer version)
 > * dur patches out some bugs or code of poor quality